AlxPle/Watch-Later-button/privacy_policy.md

 We are committed to protecting your privacy.
 The Watch Later button extension **does not collect, store, share, or transmit any of your personal data.**

 The extension's functionality is limited to interacting with the content on the YouTube page you are viewing.
-It adds a "Save to Watch Later" button and, when clicked, communicates directly with YouTube's services to add or remove a video from your "Watch Later" playlist.
+It adds a "Save to Watch Later" button and, when clicked, communicates directly with YouTube's services to add a video from your "Watch Later" playlist.
 All actions are performed locally in your browser, and no information about your activity is sent to our servers or any third parties.

 ## Permissions